 It is a category and adult form of the disease known as adrenoleukodystrophy.

-It is a rare metabolic disease that is transmitted through genes, so the unborn suffers from it from the gestation process but suffers it after adolescence, with an estimated age of 20 years onwards.
+It is a rare metabolic disease transmitted through genes, so the unborn suffer from it during the gestation process but suffers it after adolescence, with an estimated age of 20 years.

 Adrenomyelopathy is linked to the X chromosome and associated with an accumulation of saturated fatty acids in both tissues and body fluids.

 This condition shows signs of adrenal insufficiency before the onset of neurological symptoms.

 As this condition or disease occurs in a family history of adrenoleukodystrophy, heredity is almost inescapable, so a couple of future parents must undergo various medical and genetic studies to confirm or diagnose the condition in time in the unborn.